Import songs from CDs into Music on Mac

 Choose what happens when you insert a CD

-In the Music app on your Mac, choose Music > Preferences, then click General.
+In the Music app on your Mac, choose Music > Settings, then click General.

 Click the “When a CD is inserted” pop-up menu, then choose an option:

 Show CD: Music opens the CD but doesn’t play or import it.